 The methodology of a conversion from SCM signals to carrier/dopant concentrations is shown in Fig. 4.11 schematically.
 There are two important points in this methodology.
 One is the SCM measurement of a sample having unknown dopant profile and the concentration standard sample at the same time as described in the previous section.
 The other is the data set of C-V curves through the device simulation considering three-dimensional effect in the probe - sample configuration.
 The concentration standard sample has two purposes.
 One is the calibration of the simulation model parameters and the other is the monitoring of a measurement condition.
 In case of getting very low signal or contrast reversal at the measurement of the standard sample, we should check the probe and the sample surface.
-As for the validity of carrier/dopant concentration of the standard sample itself, in this study we have a maximum concentration of 6×10^{19} atoms/cm3.
+As for the validity of carrier/dopant concentration of $6 \times 10^{19}$ atoms/cm.
 This concentration is low enough to being fully activated and the carrier concentration is equal to the dopant concentration.